How to add a Company Page to LinkedIn, and Why you should do it even when you don’t have a company

 You can share updates from the company, rather than from your personal profile, and they will appear on the Company Page.

-BONUS: When somebody connects to you on LinkedIn, the first things they’ll see on a mobile device is the opportunity to follow your Company Page.
+BONUS: When somebody accepts your connection on LinkedIn, the first thing they'll now see is the opportunity to Follow your Company Page.
+But only if you have one, and it's linked to your profile.

 How to create a Company Page